OpenLLM-France/Lit-Claire/hf_files/Claire-Mistral-7B-0.1/README.md

 **Claire-Mistral-7B-0.1 is a 7B parameter causal decoder-only model built by [LINAGORA](https://labs.linagora.com/) and [OpenLLM-France](https://github.com/OpenLLM-France)**
 **adapted from [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) on French conversational data.**

-Claire-Mistral-7B-0.1 is designed to be attuned to dialogue dynamics, manifested by its ability to generate natural sounding conversations, with the aim of improving downstream performance of models fine-tuned for dialogue generation (e.g., chat) and dialogue understanding (e.g., meeting summarization) tasks.
+Claire-Mistral-7B-0.1 is a pretrained language model designed to be attuned to the dynamics of linguistic interactions in dialogue.
+Without further training, its expected use is to generate continuations of dialogues.
+Its main purpose is to serve as a base model for fine-tuning on dialogue generation (e.g., chat) and dialogue understanding (e.g., meeting summarization) tasks.
+Please note that due to its training, the model is prone to generate dialogues with disfluencies and other constructions common to spoken language.

-Note that a qualitatively better variant of this model is available under [Claire-7B-0.1](https://huggingface.co/OpenLLM-France/Claire-7B-0.1).
+A qualitatively better variant of this model is available under [Claire-7B-0.1](https://huggingface.co/OpenLLM-France/Claire-7B-0.1).

 ## Typical usage